 A summer extension course for women students who are interested in various types of Christian service.
 Requirements include assigned Bible readings, readings in books, and practical field work.
 This course covers a period of nine weeks, during which time the student submits detailed weekly reports of her activities.
 Pr 203, 303, or 403 is required each summer of women students pursuing a major in the School of Religion who expect to reenroll in BJU for the following fall session.
 Not applicable toward a major or minor.
-Two hours.
-Excludes: Practical Christian Training major.
+Summer only, two hours.